iiasa/message_ix/doc/install-adv.rst

       - When prompted to specify the "Installation Type" (step 3 of the installation process), select "Customise".
       - Check the box labeled "Add GAMS to PATH".

      If this option is not available see instructions below.

    - on other platforms (macOS or Linux), add the following line to a file such as :file:`~/.bash_profile` (macOS), :file:`~/.bashrc`, or :file:`~/.profile`::

        $ export PATH=$PATH:/path/to/gams-directory-with-gams-binary

+   Run :program:`gams` in a terminal/command prompt to confirm this step has taken effect.

 .. note::
    MESSAGE-MACRO and MACRO require GAMS 24.8.1 or later (see :attr:`.MACRO.GAMS_min_version`)